w3c/wai-tutorials/source/menus/structure.html.erb.md

 ### Ordered list
 {:.ap}

-In some instances, pages need to be read in a certain order, for example if the menu provides access to chapters in prose or steps to take while constructing something.
-In the example below, following the order is important to properly build the space ship.
+Some menus imply a certain order, such as book chapters or steps through forms.
+In the example below, the menu links to different sections of instructions for building a space ship.
+It uses an ordered list to reflect the order in which these sections are organized.

 {::nomarkdown}
 <%= code_start('','HTML') %>